Konkani language: DailiesSanjechem Nokhetr was started in 1907 by B. F. Cabral in Bombay, and is the first Concanim (or Konkani) newspaper. It contained detailed news of Bombay, British India, as it was published from there.

-In 1982, "Novem Goem" was a daily edited by Gurunath Kelekar, Dr. F. M. Rebello and Felisio Cardozo.
+In 1982, Novem Goem was a daily edited by Gurunath Kelekar, F. M. Rebello and Felicio Cardozo.
 It was started due to people's initiative.
 In 1989, Fr.
-Freddy J. da Costa, began a Konkani daily "Goencho Avaz".
+Freddy J. da Costa, began a Konkani daily Goencho Avaz.
 It became a monthly after one and a half year.
 Presently there is just a single Konkani daily newspaper, called Bhaangar Bhuin.
 For a long time, there was another Konkani daily, Sunaparant, which was published in Panjim.